yugabyte/wordpress-site/wp-content/plugins/svg-support/readme.txt

 == Changelog ==

+= 2.3.17 =
+* Added setting to choose whether to load frontend CSS or not.

+= 2.3.16 =
+* Fix for files that have the XML declaration.
+* Fix for PHP warnings from image widget.
+* Some small CSS changes to the frontend when displaying SVG media attachments.

 = 2.3.15 =
 * Had to roll back a recent PHP warnings fix due to it breaking some theme compatibility.